the-events-calendar/the-events-calendar/readme.txt

 == Description ==

+IMPORTANT NOTICE: If you are upgrading from a previous version of The Events Calendar, please BACK UP your data before upgrading!
+This is a significant update.

 The Events Calendar plugin enables you to rapidly create and manage events.
 Features include Google Maps integration as well as default templates such as a calendar grid and event list, widget and so much more.
 Looking for recurring events, the ability to sell tickets, manage conference schedules, accept user submitted events automatically and more?
-Check out the <a href="http://tri.be/products/">available premium and community add-ons</a>.
-Have questions or looking to get help from our active user community, <a href="https://www.facebook.com/ModernTribeInc">join us on Facebook</a>, sign up for our newsletter (bottom of the home page) or check out <a href="http://tri.be/support/">our support page</a>.
+Check out the <a href="http://tri.be/products/?ref=tec-readme">available premium and community add-ons</a>.
+Have questions or looking to get help from our active user community, <a href="https://www.facebook.com/ModernTribeInc">join us on Facebook</a>, sign up for our newsletter (bottom of the home page) or check out <a href="http://tri.be/support/?ref=tec-readme">our support page</a>.
 Please note that while we are actively supporting this plugin, we aren't supporting open source users.

 = The Events Calendar 2.0 =